 Adam’s Story Part 1: ‘I’m sorry, you’re not going home today…’

-She bought my lunch, from the school canteen, and even bought me a little cake – Empire biscuit (my favourite).
+She bought my lunch, from the school canteen, and even bought me a little cake – empire biscuit (my favourite).
 I was beginning to like the dragon.
-She was about to lead me down the road less travelled.

 I now realise and understand her actions.
 She wanted to ease my mind, and not worry me about the news she had for me.
-The Bad news.
-The Really Bad news.
-The Horrible Terrible news!
+The bad news.
+The really bad news.
+The horrible, terrible news!
+Or was it?

 ‘I’m sorry, but you’re not going to go home today, you’re going to go stay with different people.’